What are annuities?

 ||ARE NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY

 ||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES

-1 Financial professional refers to Premier Wealth Advisors (PWA), and Premier Relationship Advisors (PRA).
-PWA/PRAs focus on a full suite of Premier and Advance products and services.
-Both offer bank products through HSBC Bank USA, N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.
+1 Financial professional refers to Financial Consultants (FCs), Investment Counselors (ICs), and High Net Worth Relationship Managers (HNWRMs).
+All offer bank products through HSBC Bank (USA) N.A, investments, annuities, and variable life insurance products through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.

 3 Guarantees are based on the claims-paying ability of the issuing company and do not apply to the investment performance or safety of the underlying funds.
 However, minimum guarantees provided by a variable annuity are generally supported by assets in the insurer's general account.